 Meeting location descriptions are limited to 80 characters, to ensure the best display across all platforms.

 Allow event participants to book this location - visible to users in Backstage but not attendees in the app.
 Use this option to configure whether or not this location should be available to attendees to book via the app.
-You can for example disable option this if you want to keep this location only available to be booked for meetings that are created by the event organizers via Backstage.
+You can for example disable option this if you want to keep this location only available to be booked for meetings that are created by the event organizers via Backstage, or use the Meeting location permissions setting below to configure targeting.

-Date and time range for the meeting -visible to users in Backstage but not attendees in the app.
+Date and time slots for the meeting - visible to users in Backstage but not attendees in the app.

 You can create multiple distinct Start/end dates periods, for making the meeting available to be booked, using the Add date range button.
 You can also create multiple distinct Start/end time periods within each Start/end dates period, using the button.
 This is particularly useful if a location is not available on all days of the event, or if you want to make it available at different times on different days.